5 Tips to Help You Design the Best Custom “Quote” T-shirt

 Contrast is good.

-Try to pick colors that offer strong contrast (this refers to both the background or the shirt and the text or letter color).
+Much like with signages, try to pick colors that offer strong contrast (this refers to both the background or the shirt and the text or letter color).
 There is a reason black and white get used so often in quote shirt designs.

 This hardly means you should limit yourself to neutrals, of course.
 You can go for bold contrasts like yellow against blue or vice versa.
 You can also go for multi-colored lettering.